tldr-pages/tldr/pages/common/git-config.md

 `git config --list`

-- Get the local value of a given configuration entry:
+- Get the value of a given configuration entry:

 `git config alias.unstage`